samuel-lucas6/Kryptor/README.md

 ## Donate

 You can support the developer of Kryptor by donating through Paypal, GitHub, Flattr, Bitcoin, or Monero.
-Donations will go towards paying for code signing certificates (£44/yr), website hosting (£50/yr), and the website domain (£8/yr).
+Donations will go towards paying for a code signing certificate (£65/yr), website hosting (£50/yr), and the website domain (£8/yr).

 Find out how to donate [here](https://kryptor.co.uk/Donate.html).